 Get inspired with 26 fresh project ideas you can start building today.

-Whether you’re a beginner web developer or an experienced builder, launching a new website project is a great way to sharpen your development skills, build out a web design portfolio, and even earn some revenue — depending on the type of website.
+Whether you’re a beginner web developer or an experienced builder, launching a new website project is a great way to sharpen your development skills.
+You can also build out a web design portfolio and even earn some revenue — depending on the type of website.

 If you’re not sure what type of web page to launch, you’re in the right place.
 We put together 26 different web development project ideas that you can start building today.